betaglot/plantabeta/docs/reference/Via/ViaTeori/ViaElements/ViaSurface/Overview.md

 <!-- =================================================== -->
 ::: details 🛠 <dev>&&&</dev>

 - ViaSurfaces are not necessarily contiguous, like stepping stones
 - ViaSurfaces are exposures of Soil in the Land.
-Sometimes you must Screef to expose a ViaSurface
+Sometimes you must Skreef to expose a ViaSurface
 - ViaSurfaces for Move are less

 <h2>PageTags</h2>